 Earned at least a 3.3 grade on the paper

-Obtained final approval signatures from their faculty adviser and the Acting Director or Associate Vice Chancellor of the Global Honors Program
+Obtained final approval signatures from their faculty adviser and the Executive Director or Associate Vice Chancellor of the Global Honors Program

 Turned in the final, signed, and bound copy of the thesis to the Global Honors office.